image of typewriter. short vs longform content, magnetise audience, woman holding magnet to images of clients, longform magnetising

 A small taste from a six-course, mouth-watering Michelin menu.

-What True Value Means
+What True Content 'Value' Means

-Value is a vague concept, because it differs for everybody.
-However, value in storytelling, sharing, and connecting is so much more valuable when it's authentic, real, and true.
+But value in storytelling, sharing, and connecting goes so much further, and is so much more valuable when it's authentic, real, and true.

 That's the exact feeling I want to provide your clients, audience, or anybody crossing your path.

-Why Long-Form = Lasting Impact
+Why Long-Form = Long-Lasting

 Trust me... you want the magnitude.